All the news stories from December 2017

 (Saturday 30th December 2017)

-Wanderers lost at home for the first time in seven games as they went down 2-1 to promotion chasing Mansfield Town.
+Wanderers unbeaten home League run of eight games came to an end as they went down 2-1 to promotion chasing Mansfield Town.
 The reverse came after Adebayo Akinfenwa had given Wanderers a seventh minute lead when he sent a powered a header past Bobby Olejnik in the vistors goal from a Dominic Gape cross.
 Wycombe were dominating at this point and two early substitutions for Mansfield due to injury looked to be making this a comfortable day for Gareth Ainsworth's side.
 However, after Wanderers had gone close to making it 2-0 shortly before the break, it was Steve Evan's side who went on to take all three points.
 Alfie Potter equalised on 52 minutes and it was former Wanderer Lee Angol who netted the winner on 81 minutes with a sublime flick past Scott Brown.
 A disappointing end to 2017 for Wanderers, who fall to 6th place in the table ahead on the New Year's Day trip to Forest Green Rovers.

 (Friday 29th December 2017)